Skip Navigation LinksRawMilkandRawDairyProducts

 Raw milk and dairy products made from raw milk can contain harmful bacteria such as:

-Although not as common, raw milk can also contain germs such as Brucella, Cryptosporidium, Mycobacterium bovis, and Yersinia.
+Although not as common in California, raw milk can also contain germs such as Brucella, Cryptosporidium, Mycobacterium bovis, and Yersinia.
 Many of these germs naturally live in the intestines of farm animals.

 Germs from raw milk can make people sick.
 The bacteria most commonly found in raw milk can cause symptoms such as: